 Malaika M. Eaton

-Malaika’s practice focuses on complex commercial litigation such as legal malpractice, securities, business and shareholder disputes, class actions, insurance coverage, and antitrust litigation in both federal and state courts.
+Malaika’s practice focuses on complex commercial litigation such as professional malpractice, securities, business and shareholder disputes, intellectual property, class actions, insurance, real estate and antitrust litigation in both federal and state courts.
 She has significant experience in appellate litigation, including interlocutory appeals and expedited appeals in federal and state courts.

 Malaika has a successful track record of representing numerous clients in jury trials, bench trials, and arbitrations, including as lead counsel.
 She has represented clients in the Supreme Court of the United States and has served as lead counsel before the US Court of Appeals, where she established a reputation for achieving successful outcomes for her clients.